Home » World in October » Greece in October 2025: Weather Guide, Festivals and Travel Insights

 underwater caves during daytime in Zakynthos Island ,Greece.

-Part of the Ionian Islands, Zakynthos Islands charms you with its strong Italian essence rather than Greek influence.
-The shadows of Venetian rule on the islands have left an indelible mark which has evolved into a unique culture infused with Grecian elements.
-Even in terms of landscape, you will find cliff-side towns with Roman-style cobblestone alleys and piazzas with hues of green verdant gardens rather than the quintessential white and blue swatches of Greek townships.
+Part of the Ionian Islands, Zakynthos Island charms you with its strong Italian essence rather than Greek influence.
+The shadows of Venetian rule on the islands have left an indelible mark that has evolved into a unique culture infused with Grecian elements.
+Even in terms of landscape, you will find cliffside towns with Roman-style cobblestone alleys and piazzas with hues of green verdant gardens rather than the quintessential white and blue swatches of Greek townships.
 The island boasts serene beaches with sea-carved caves and clear aquamarine waters that loggerhead sea turtles love to swim in.
 Zakynthos Island provides some of the most tranquil and picturesque beaches for you to enjoy a relaxing beach time.

 Naxos